 Many people don’t realise TRHs’ Highgrove home is tucked away outside of Tetbury.
 Have a wander around this lovely market town brimming with antique shops then pop into Charlie’s estate for a cuppa.
 A whole 38 years in the making, it’s fully organic and sustainable.
 Make a beeline for the stunning wildflower meadow, scented Carpet Garden (below) and geometrically-shaped Thyme Walk.

-Plus, from 9th Sept – 03 October book a personal guided tour (maybe not with HRH but hey …).
+Plus, you can also book a personal guided tour (maybe not with HRH but hey …) when ‘normal’ service resumes in 2021 (check ahead).
 Finish off with a delicious cream tea in the Orchard tea Room, why not.

 Headliner: Cotswold Country Park and Beach

 Bring your bucket and spade to The Cotswold Water Park and Beach near South Cerney in Glos, it’s the UK’s largest inland paddling beach with picnic areas and some of the best water sport facilities around.
 There are BBQs by the shore, electric boats and pedalos and an adventure playground for kids.
 Or try out the brilliant Aquaventure inflatable obstacle course on the neighbouring lake.

 Under-the-radar: The Wave